-In the following subsections, the TriM data communication protocol is presented.
-The specific parameters used to control the protocol are not listed but are available in [4].
-This paper describes the overall design of TriM.
-In Figure 1 we see an overview of TriM.
+In the following sections, the TriM data communication protocol is presented, by stage.
+The specific parameters used to control the protocol are not listed due to space limitations but are available in [3a].
+This paper serves to describe the overall design of the protocol.
+In Figure 2 we see an overview of the proposed protocol.
 This figure shows a single iteration.
 The protocol will cycle through these stages repeatedly.
-A single time through these stages is referred to as a service cycle (SC).
-Here we see the relationship of each data communication mode within the protocol.
-Prior to the first iteration of the SC, the network is initialized.
+A single time through the protocol is referred to as a service cycle (SC).
+Here we clearly see the relationship of each data communication mode within the various protocol stages.
+Prior to the first iteration of the service cycle, the network is initialized and deployed.
 At this time, all protocol parameters are set.
-Currently, these parameters are static.
+Currently, these parameters are static for the life of the network.